OboeLang/oboe/SPEC.md

 ## Standard library philosophy

-- Prefer short access paths (e.g. `io.print`) over long chains; built-ins are not namespaced.
+- Prefer short access paths (e.g. `print`) over long chains; built-ins are not namespaced.
 - `print` is a built-in, not a stdlib function.

 ## Project structure